pmadden90/experience-ireland/README.md

 Bootstrap library was used to aid development with its grid system Bootstrap 3.3.7

-**jQuery was used to aid the implementation of Bootstrap (e.g. the burger menu) and to assist deployment of Fancybox**

-Google Fonts has been the source of the 'Irish Grover' and 'Permanent Marker' as I believe the fonts are both clear suitable for this project
+**jQuery was used to aid the implementation of Bootstrap Google Fonts has been the source of the 'Irish Grover' and 'Permanent Marker' as I believe the fonts are both clear suitable for this project

-**I used Font Awesome for the social media icons button in the footer.

 <h2>Testing</h2>